af0liveira/alura-backend-challenge-7/README.md

 ### Creating a superuser for the API

-The API will require an authenticated user, which can be created with Django Admin.
+The API will require an authenticated user for methods other than GET, HEAD or OPTIONS.
+Regular users can be created with Django Admin.
 However, you will need to be authenticated as superuser to do so.

 In order to create a superuser for the API, you can run the command